hfaran/LivesPool/API_Documentation.md

-POST the required parameters to register the pocketing of a ball
+POST the required parameters to register the pocketing/unpocketing of a ball

-* `ball`: The ball that was pocketed
+* `ball`: The ball that was pocketed/unpocketed